GATES AND GATE ENTRY DEVICE INSTRUCTIONS

 Until you get your tag installed, residents may enter the community through the left lane at the Country Club entrance (staffed 24/7) Prices are subject to change.
 We are unable to accept cash, debit, or credit card payments.
 Checks or money orders only, please.

 The association does not replace broken or malfunctioning devices.
 You will need to purchase a new device.
-If a device is not working, you should check with the Manager to be sure it is programmed in the computer properly (we will need the 5-digit number on the device – see the instructions for finding the number, next page).
+If a device is not working, you should check with the Manager to be sure it is programmed in the computer properly (we will need the 5-digit number on the device – see the instructions, next page).
 Like all mechanical items, cards do eventually wear out and have to be replaced.

 When you sell your home, you should give the gate cards to the new owner, just as you would the garage door opener.
 Refunds or credits are not issued for gate devices when a homeowner sells their home.
 New owners must contact the Manager to have the cards activated in their name, and to purchase windshield tags.

 Lost or stolen gate entry devices should be reported to the Association Management office immediately so they may be deactivated.

 The pedestrian access gates along the sidewalk at the Lowell gate may be opened using a code that is provided to homeowners.

 Any problems regarding the operation of the gates should be reported to Community Patrol as soon as possible at (505) 294-9066.